jonasHanhan/datahub/docs/api/tutorials/custom-assertions.md

 or a random urn will be created and returned for you.
 This id should be stable over time and unique for each assertion.

-The upsert API will return the unique identifier (URN) for the the assertion if you were successful:
+The upsert API will return the unique identifier (URN) for the assertion if you were successful:

 ```json
 {